amaiya/onprem/README.md

 llm.download_model(url, ssl_verify=True ) # set to False if corporate firewall gives you problems
 ```

     There is already a file Wizard-Vicuna-7B-Uncensored.ggmlv3.q4_0.bin in /home/amaiya/onprem_data.
      Do you want to still download it?
 (Y/n) Y
     [██████████████████████████████████████████████████]

-### Send Prompts to the LLM
+### Send Prompts to the LLM to Solve Problems

+This is an example of few-shot prompting, where we provide an example of
+what we want the LLM to do.

 ``` python
 prompt = """Extract the names of people in the supplied sentences.
 Here is an example: